What is OCR? Optical Character Recognition Basics

 Paper is an incredibly insecure way to store important data.
 This is because paper documents are susceptible to theft, loss, and damage.
 Extracting data from paper documents via OCR allows you to store important data digitally, enabling enhanced access controls, data encryption, and automated backup and recovery.

-What are the limitations of OCR?
+What are the Limitations of OCR?

 While OCR provides numerous advantages over manual data entry, it also has a few important drawbacks that should be noted, including: